ARMSTRONG TRAILS . . . Coming Jan 1

 The 36 mile long Armstrong Trail is located on the former Allegheny Valley Railroad line along the eastern bank of the Allegheny River in Armstrong & Clarion Counties in western PA.
 The trail links such towns as Ford City, Kittanning & East Brady and is a great place to bicycle, walk, jog, & cross country ski in a safe relaxing environment.
-30 miles of the trail, from Rosston to East Brady, is improved trail with several short share the road sections.
+30 miles of the trail, from Rosston to East Brady, is a crushed limestone surface with paved sections in Ford City and Kittanning.
 The trail is for non-motorized use only.

 Go Back in Time